 Alcohol abuse can occur over a long period of time, making it hard to pinpoint dramatic changes in behavior.
-However, alcohol addiction help is needed when your loved one displays any of the following signs of alcoholism or alcohol abuse.
+However, alcohol addiction treatment is needed when your loved one displays any of the following signs of alcoholism or alcohol abuse.

 - They neglect their other responsibilities.
 Individuals may be unable to perform on the job.
 In a college setting, where binge drinking is common, individuals may have poor grades.
 They skip commitments in order to drink or because they have a hangover.